-About Levels of Goverment
+About Levels of Government

 What are the arguments for and against an English Parliament?

 - There would be the same policy areas controlled by an English Parliament as are decided in Scotland and Wales.
-English votes for English Laws, by contrast, creates problems as there would be two classes of MP at Westminster for the first time and the Speaker would constantly have to rule on whether a Bill only affects England, in the absence of constitutional rules on this.
+English votes for English Laws would be two classes of MP at Westminster for the first time.
+The Speaker would constantly have to rule whether a Bill only affects England.

 If an English Parliament is elected in the same way as those in Scotland and Wales, with regional lists as well as first past the post individual constituencies, then there would be greater representation of the Conservatives in the North East of England and the Labour Party in the South and smaller parties such as the Greens and UKIP would have representation that more accurately reflects the level of support for them.
 Decisions would have to be taken with greater cooperation between parties.

 An English Parliament may be the only way to keep the Union.
-Westminster has become increasingly seen as an English Parliament in Scotland and Wales and it is more difficult to see a future Prime Minister coming from Scotland or Wales so that the office has become to seem more English in character.
+Westminster has become increasingly seen as an English Parliament in Scotland and Wales.
+It is more difficult to see a future Prime Minister coming from Scotland or Wales so that the office has become to seem more English in character.

-England is much bigger than the other devolved countries and so the federal system created would be unbalanced.
+- England is much bigger than the other devolved countries and so the federal system created would be unbalanced.
 Although other federal systems have large and small members (such as California and Delaware among US states) there is not one with a single very large region.

-Opinion polls have suggested support for an English Parliament but this is only when people are asked.
+- Opinion polls have suggested support for an English Parliament but this is only when people are asked.
 There is limited evidence that there is really a groundswell of opinion in favour of one, in contrast to Scotland before 1997.

 - A new financial settlement to decide how taxation is divided between the four parts of the UK would have to be negotiated.

-There would be the question as to what role the Westminster Parliament, including the House of Lords, and a UK Prime Minister would still have.
+- What role would the Westminster Parliament, including the House of Lords, and a UK Prime Minister have?
 A federal Parliament would still control foreign and European affairs, macro-economic policy and some other areas.

-People in England may prefer other solutions such as more decentralisation of power from Whitehall to local councils.
+- People in England may prefer other solutions such as more decentralisation of power from Whitehall to local councils.